Rabies in cats: A comprehensive guide

 5. Changed voice:

-• Cats can be hypersensitive to light, sounds and touch.
+• Cats can be hypersensitive to light, noise, and touch.

 Paralytic stage (3-4 days)

-In the final phase of the disease, symptoms of paralysis occur, which ultimately lead to death:
+In the final stage of the disease, paralysis occurs, eventually leading to death:

 1. Paralysis:

-• Initially, the paralysis may spread to the jaw and face, causing a drooping jaw and further excessive salivation.
+• Initially, the paralysis can spread to the jaw and face, leading to a drooping jaw and further excessive salivation.

-• The paralysis then spreads and eventually affects the entire body.
+• The paralysis then spreads further and eventually affects the entire body.

-• Breathing problems can occur due to paralysis of the respiratory muscles.
+• Due to paralysis of the respiratory muscles, breathing problems can occur.

 3. Coma and death: